Sweets

 sizeinteger24Cursor size in logical pixels (1–256)

-Changes apply on automatic or manual hot reload.
-An unknown theme name falls back to whatever the xcursor library resolves.
+Changes apply on hot reload.
+An unknown theme falls back to whatever the xcursor library resolves.

 How client cursors follow

-size and theme set the compositor-drawn cursor (empty desktop, window borders).
-They also drive client cursors through two mechanisms:
+size and theme set the compositor-drawn cursor.
+They reach client cursors two ways.

-1. cursor-shape-v1 (preferred).
-Modern clients (Zed, recent GTK and Qt, SDL3, …) ask for a named cursor shape and Sweets draws it from the configured theme at the correct size and per-output scale.
-These clients always match the compositor cursor, including on fractionally scaled outputs, and update live on hot reload.
+cursor-shape-v1 (preferred).
+Modern clients — Zed, recent GTK and Qt, SDL3 — ask for a named shape, and Sweets draws it from the configured theme at the right size and per-output scale.
+These always match, including on fractionally scaled outputs, and update live on reload.

-2. XCURSOR_SIZE / XCURSOR_THEME env vars (fallback).
-Clients that draw their own xcursor instead of using cursor-shape-v1 read these.
+XCURSOR_SIZE / XCURSOR_THEME (fallback).
+Clients that draw their own xcursor read these env vars.
 Sweets exports them so spawned programs inherit a matching cursor.
-They are read at startup, so only programs launched afterward pick up a change — already running clients keep their cursor until they restart.
+They are read at startup, so only newly launched programs pick up a change.

-A few GTK/Electron/Firefox builds still take the cursor theme and size from GSettings (org.gnome.desktop.interface cursor-theme / cursor-size) via the desktop portal.
-If such an app does not follow the mechanisms above, set the same values there too:
+Some GTK/Electron/Firefox builds take the theme from GSettings via the desktop portal.
+If an app ignores both mechanisms above, set the same values there:

 gsettings set org.gnome.desktop.interface cursor-theme 'breeze_cursors'